Exploring Phoenix: Discover the Best Things to do in Phoenix

 Asian & Mexican Food

 When you are in Phoenix North, check out the Siamese Kitchen, AA Wok, Sakana and Kabuki Japanese restaurant for some Asian cuisine.
 For traditional Mexican food, the Los Dos Molinos is one of the best kept secrets in town.

 Three Pits Again on 55th avenue and Bell Road is the place to be for BBQ lovers.
 Their pulled porks and hotlinks are worth dying for.

 For chicken wing lovers, Long Wong is heaven.
 There is also Oregano and The Works Wings at JTs on 48th and Indian School.
 Teakwoods is another great place for chicken wings.
 Pullanos on Thunderbird serves amazing wings which are neither too crispy nor too soft.

-Want to enjoy a great steak in Phoenix area, the Roadrunner steakhouse and saloon in New River is where you want to be headed.
+Want to enjoy a great steak in Phoenix area, the Roadrunner steakhouse and saloon in New River, just North of Phoenix, is where you want to be headed.
 It is a rustic saloon which serves cold beer and great food.
 The Desert Wolf tour starts from here.
-Enjoy the perfect salmon or chicken fingers in between your Tomcar atv tour and the BOOM!
-Shooting Adventure.
+Enjoy the perfect salmon or chicken fingers in between your Tomcar atv tour and the Machine Gun Adventure.